Tutorial 38: Particle Systems

 The UpdateParticles function is where we update the properties of the particles each frame.
 In this tutorial we are updating the height position of the particle based on its speed which creates the particle water fall effect.
 This function can easily be extended to do numerous other effects and movement for the particles.

-void ParticleSystemClass::UpdateParticles(int frameTime)
+void ParticleSystemClass::UpdateParticles(float frameTime)

 {